sprashantofficial/DeleteMailsAutomation/README.md

-# DeleteMailsAutomation
+# Interactive Dictionary
- Delete gmail mails using Java
+ Interactive dictionary made using Java from scratch.